QiujieDong/Mesh_Segmentation/README.md

-# Mesh_Segmentation
+# Mesh Processing

-I hope the branch can help anyone who wants to do research about mesh segmentation.
+I hope the branch can help anyone who wants to do research about mesh processing.

 Contact me: qiujie_dong(AT)mail.sdu.edu.cn, Qiujie.Jay.Dong(AT)gmail.com.